NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/release-nnf-sw/readme.md

     end.

-5. For `lustre-csi-driver` and `lustre-fs-operator`, there are additional files that need to track the version number as well.
+5. For `lustre-csi-driver` and `lustre-fs-operator`, there are additional files that need to track the version number as well, which allow them to be installed with `kubectl apply -k`.

     a.
 For `lustre-fs-operator`, update `config/manager/kustomization.yaml` with the correct version.

-    b.
+    .
 For `lustre-csi-driver`, update `deploy/kubernetes/base/kustomization.yaml` and
     `charts/lustre-csi-driver/values.yaml` with the correct version.

 6. Create a Pull Request from your branch and **target the release branch**.
-When merging the Pull Request, **you must use a Merge Commit.
-Do not Rebase or Squash.**
+When merging the Pull Request, **you must use a Merge Commit.**

+    !!! note

+        **Do not** Rebase or Squash!
+Those actions will remove the records that Git uses to determine which commits have been merged, and then when the next release is created Git will treat everything like a conflict.
+Additionally, this will cause auto-generated release notes to include the previous release.

 7. Once merged, update the release branch locally and then create an annotated tag: